top of page

 Fountain pen

-In this spellbinding and riveting memoir, Barrington provides a brutally honest and gripping portrayal of his life as a young missionary priest.
-A racist, alcoholic pastor nurses him through his first bout of malaria fever.
-Stood up to be shot by a group of drunken soldiers, a whiskey drinking ‘John Wayne’ type priest shows him real caring.
-Devastated by the death of a twelve years old school girl he was mentoring, he then has to bury her.
+Declared at birth to be the ‘next priest in the family,’ Barrington’s life followed a predetermined path.
+His memoir traces the struggle to find his true self.
+In Take a Priest Like You, he provides a brutally honest and gripping portrayal of his life as missionary priest searching for meaning.
+Stood up to be shot by a group of drunken soldiers, a whiskey drinking, “John Wayne” type of priest shows real caring.
+A racist, alcoholic pastor nurses him through an almost fatal bout of malaria.
+Devastated by the death of a twelve-year-old schoolgirl, he then has to bury her.
 A Muslim friend offers him his youngest wife for the night if only he will stay in his house.

 bottom of page